-The light source uses high powered LEDs (Light Emitting Diodes) of specific wavelengths (Red 635nm, Green 525nm, Blue 450nm).
+The light source uses high powered LEDs (Light Emitting Diodes) of a specific wavelength (450nm, 525nm or 635nm).
 LEDs are used instead of the conventional flash lamps because of much better reliability, stability and lower heating of the sample.
 Integration can also be performed over a longer period of time because LEDs can be turned on for longer.

-The LED array is housed in a black assembly which can be easily removed for cleaning purposes.
-On the front of the light source housing there is a glass diffuser.
+The LED's are housed in a black assembly which can be easily removed for cleaning purposes.
+On the front of the Light Source housing there is an opal glass diffuser.

-Figure 8 - Light source
+Figure 7 - Light source